-The National Speech & Debate Association was created in 1925 to provide recognition and support for high school and middle school students participating in speech and debate activities.
-While our organization has evolved over the decades, our mission is more relevant today than ever before.
+The National Speech & Debate Association was created in 1925 to provide recognition and support for high school students participating in speech and debate activities.

 Bruno E. Jacob, of Ripon College in Wisconsin, founds the National Forensic League (now National Speech & Debate Association) to motivate high school students to participate in speech and debate activities.

 The first National Tournament is held at Ripon College, with 49 schools from 17 states in attendance.